January 28, 2020

 The desire for Millennials to connect is at the core of new c-store designs, which along with the addition of fresher offerings and grab-and-go meals includes bright and clean seating areas that become social gathering spaces.

 “There was a time when with c-stores it was simply ‘get in, get out,'” Dzirbik said.
 “For most Millennials today, it’s not so much convenience as it is the overall customer experience.”
 Convenience falls into that, but what they’re really looking for are comfortable environments in which they can connect with others.

 Businesses with clean and attractive common areas have special appeal for those younger consumers.
 “Millennials like to gather, which is why you’re seeing more lobby-like areas in many businesses,” Dzirbik said.
 “It reflects more of who they are and helps them better identify with the business.”
 To maximize appeal, that clean and attractive look must extend to the store’s exterior.

 That’s because Millennials are paying more attention to the exterior of a business.
 According to Dzirbik, it’s the things they see outside a c-store that pulls them inside.

-Comfortable benches, properly marked recycling bins and well-maintained trash containers are all exterior accessories that all help form a first impression among this generation of consumers.
+Comfortable benches, properly marked recycling containers and well-maintained trash receptacles are all exterior accessories that all help form a first impression among this generation of consumers.
 “Recycling and trash containers are the last thing someone considers when remodeling the front of their buildings, but they’re one of the first things Millennials consider,” Dzirbik said.